Public Transit & Bus Accidents in New York City

 - Violation of traffic laws and/or bus regulations.

-Our New York City Bus Accident Lawyers Can Help
+Our New York Bus Accident Lawyers Can Help

 If you or someone you know has been injured in any accident involving a bus while in New York, the passionate team at Kaplan Lawyers PC can help.
 We take bus operators’ safety obligations very seriously, and we are prepared to aggressively pursue the justice you deserve.

-Whether you’re a native New Yorker or were injured while visiting our great city, our experienced New York City bus accident lawyers can make a meaningful difference in your claim for compensation.
+Whether you’re a native New Yorker or were injured while visiting our great city, our bus accident lawyers can make a meaningful difference in your claim for compensation.
 And we won’t charge a penny unless we achieve a successful outcome in your case.

 Do I need an attorney to handle my claim?